Graph-Native Normalization: Evaluation

-\Cref{tab:impact-on-per-dep-metrics} shows the results of our per-\ac{gnfd} metrics for each scenario before and after applying graph-native normalization.
+\Cref{tab:impact-on-per-dep-metrics} shows the results of our per-\ac{gnfd} metrics for each scenario before and after normalization.
 It shows that originally there are redundancies in all scenarios.
 After performing graph-native normalization, i.e., performing the redundancy removing transformations (cf. \Cref{sec:native-property-graph-normal-forms}), all redundancies are eliminated.
-Thus, the per-\ac{gnfd} metrics $\metric_{\text{MaxRed.Pot.}}$, $\metric_{\text{AvgRed.Pot.}}$, and $\metric_{\text{Minim}}$ all return \num{1}, as there are no two equal pieces of information involving the descriptor $D$ of a \ac{gnfd}.
+Thus, the per-\ac{gnfd} metrics $\metric_{\text{MaxRed.Pot.}}$, $\metric_{\text{AvgRed.Pot.}}$, and $\metric_{\text{Minim}}$ all return \num{1}, as for each dependency $\varphi: Q::X\determ Y$ there is only a single combination of values for the property keys in $X$ and $Y$.